nezaj/web-bitelog/src/data/notes.md

 ### 7/11/2021

 This week was better than last!
 Almost perfect, 6/7 days were green and macros for those days were on point!, but went off the rails Saturday night.
 Averaged 2317cals per day (vs 2358cals last week).
 Carbs came in lower at 270g (vs 300g last week) but still high due to the excess.
+My average weight came out to 143.5 this week, a 1.6lb drop from last week (vs 1.5lb drop last week).

 On my way home from a party on Saturday I walked into a convenience store with the intent of buying some fruit to satiate some late night munchies.
 I saw a bag of frosted animal circus cookies which I craved the week before.
 I told myself I could have some and do a double cardio workout on Sunday.
-What actually happened was I ate the whole bag and although I went hard on the Stairmaster on Sunday, I knew if I did 2x again I would blow out my legs.
+What actually happened was I ate the whole bag and although I went hard on the Stairmaster on Sunday, I knew if I did 2x again I would blow out my legs, so I kept the workout to 1hr.

 All the other days were pretty clean.
 Even though I had other social activities throughout the week, I was able to budget in some ice cream and dinners with friends while still keeping macros and calories at target.
 I am happy with my improvement over last week, and I think just one more mental adjustment will get me to 7/7 green days again.